JamesSand/SecondOrderRectifiedFlow/readme.md

 > By JamesSand

+I have also implement a google colab.
+You can find the colab [here](https://colab.research.google.com/drive/11pCMnpmV9H2cRhvT1mF1pVk_ySH3q0XZ?usp=sharing)

 ### 0 Current result

 I have trained the second order model.
 The loss curve is not so good.
 But the visualization result is quite reasonable.